 Education, English

-An Analysis of Social Media Racial Abuse towards Mario Balotelli
+An Analysis Of Social Media Racial Abuse Towards Mario Balotelli

-Football is the most popular game in the world which allows diversity to be an essential part of teams and clubs.
+Football is the most popular game in the world, which allows diversity to be an essential part of teams and clubs.
 However, the game is hit by racism the most.
-Results of a vast research conducted in this area have proved that the game creates such a huge influence over the fans that they get caught in uttering racial remarks as a way of expressing emotions.
-Elimination of racism requires a collective effort from clubs, fans, governing bodies and those outside the influence of football.
+Results of vast research conducted in this area have proved that the game creates such a huge influence over the fans that they get caught in uttering racial remarks as a way of expressing emotions.
+Elimination of racism requires a collective effort from clubs, fans, governing bodies, and those outside the influence of football.

 References